arrowarchive/Old-Arrowarchive/docs/FAQ.md

 * Will you post your art here?

-**Possibly.
-I'm new to *GitHub*, so I'm figuring out the program.
-If I can create a page to post my art, then I will.**
+**Yes!
+I will mostly post digital drawings though, since I will base my portfolio around digital art, I have limited access to a scanner, and I'm not good at taking pictures**.

 * What programs do you recommend for someone who is new to Digital Art?

 **I recommend *Clip Studio Paint*, but it has a learning curve so I'd suggest using the free trial before deciding if you should buy it.
-I also recommend *Paint Tool SAI*, *Pixlr*, and *Medibang*, as I've heard great things about each of them.**
+I also recommend *Paint Tool SAI*, *Pixlr*, *FireAlpaca*, and *Medibang*, as I've heard great things about each of them.**

 * What will you be posting here?

-**As of the time I'm writing this (09/17/2020), I plan to post projects from my previous art/design classes, and gradually work my way up to my more recent works.**
+**I will be posting digital art, in the form of both class projects and personal artwork.
+It's unlikely that I'll be posting my traditional sketches here**.

 * May I repost your art?